Ontario Careless Driving Defence

 The officer may not have witnessed it

-Many careless driving charges are laid after the officer arrives at the collision scene.
-That can leave the case dependent on statements, assumptions, and physical evidence.
+Many careless charges are laid after the officer arrives at the scene — leaving the case dependent on statements, assumptions, and physical evidence.

 Witnesses can be wrong